 3. Chair massage programs help attract the best applicants.

-If you want your pick of the litter of applicants, chair massage will get you there.
-What’s more attractive to potential employees than a nice dose of employer-provided stress relief each week?
-Nothing.
-Employee survey after employee survey shows that onsite massage is at the top of most employees’s lists when you ask.
+Employee survey after employee survey shows that onsite massage is at the top of most employees' lists when you ask.
 Sure, free food and health care have their place, but they are almost taken for granted in today’s workplace.
 Corporate massage will set your organization apart from the others and bring in the resumes you’re looking for.
-Brandon Fish, VP of Human Resources at Entrata has found recruiting to be easier than ever since implementing their office massage program:

 “As we recruit new talent, massage is an attractive benefit for our potential new employees.
 We are glad we made the decision to add massage services as one of our perks.”